Howard McGillin: Career

 Other featured and leading roles on the stage followed.
 Often considered a "tall, dark and handsome" leading man, McGillin originated the role of John Jasper in The Mystery of Edwin Drood at the Imperial Theatre; for his performance he was nominated for a 1986 Tony Award for Best Featured Actor in a Musical.
 He earned a second Tony nomination in 1988 for his portrayal of Billy Crocker in the Broadway revival of Cole Porter's Anything Goes.
+In 1991, he replaced Mandy Patinkin as Archibald Craven in the Broadway company of The Secret Garden.

 McGillin starred in the award-winning West End 1995 production of Mack & Mabel and sings on the cast album recording.
 He received praise as Molina in the Kander and Ebb musical Kiss of the Spider Woman, replacing Brent Carver in 1994.

 The New York Times reviewer wrote: "In an impressive change of pace from the smooth philanderer he played in 'She Loves Me,' Howard McGillin is Molina...Mr.
 McGillin can be almost boyishly blithe at times.
 He embraces Aurora's campy films with the flair of the musical-comedy aficionado...While Mr. McGillin is playing up Molina's more exuberant charm, Mr. [Brian Stokes] Mitchell is playing down Valentin's brusque condescension.
 As a result, the growing affection between them seems the more believable."
 Due to their performances and that of leading lady Vanessa Williams, the show received a rare second cast recording.

 McGillin originated a leading role in the world premiere of Stephen Sondheim's musical Bounce at the Goodman Theatre, Chicago, and the Kennedy Center in 2003.
 He was featured in the Encores! production of the Ziegfeld Follies of 1936 in 1999.